awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `["10.0.15.0/24"]`
 Default value on Linux: `[]`
 Default value on Windows: Not applicable
-In `awsvpc` network mode, traffic to these prefixes will be routed via the host bridge instead of the task ENI\.
+In `awsvpc` network mode, traffic to these prefixes is routed via the host bridge instead of the task elastic network interface\.

 `ECS_ENABLE_CONTAINER_METADATA`
 Example values: `true`